Isa Halim

 Mohammad Isa bin Abdul Halim (born 15 May 1986) is a Singaporean former footballer who last played as a defensive-midfielder for Singapore Premier League club Geylang International and the Singapore national team.
 He started out playing football as a centre-forward in his youth.

-Isa holds a AFC ‘A’ Diploma Coaching license.
+Isa holds an AFC ‘A’ Diploma Coaching license.

 Club career

 Woodlands Wellington

 Isa started his professional career at the age of 19 playing for Woodlands Wellington in the 2005 S.League season.
 In his first season, he was part of the club starting line up in the 2005 Singapore Cup final where Woodlands Wellington lost 3–2 to Home United.

 Young Lions

 In January 2006, Isa moved to Young Lions while he was serving his compulsory National Service.
 On 22 May 2006, he scored his first professional career goal in a 3–0 win over Albirex Niigata (S).

 In the 2008 S.League season, Isa was named the club captain for the campaign.